brandonjp/tidal-playlist-maker/README.md

   -K KEYWORDS, --keywords KEYWORDS
                         comma separated list, top tracks of each search term -S SIMILARS, --similars SIMILARS
-                        the number of similar artists to get extra tracks from (only works if -A is declared) (default is 3)
-  -SD SIMILARSDEEP, --similarsdeep SIMILARSDEEP
+                        the number of similar artists to get extra tracks from (only works if -A is declared) (default is 3) -SD SIMILARSDEEP, --similarsdeep SIMILARSDEEP
                         use true/false or 1/0, this goes deeper and gets similars of similars (only works if -A & -S are declared) (** BE CAREFUL: this makes your playlist grow exponentially!**)
+  -AD ALLOWDUPES, --allowdupes ALLOWDUPES
-  -P PLAYLIST, --playlist PLAYLIST
+                        use true/false or 1/0, this allows duplicates if true, default is to skip duplicates -P PLAYLIST, --playlist PLAYLIST
                         the name of the playlist to create, optional, will be prefixed with 'TidalLister: ' -Q QTY, --qty QTY     the number of songs from each search to add (default is 10 for each artist/genre/keyword)